-The credit quality ratings of the College's debt investments are unrated for the years ended June 30, 2016 and 2015.
-The bond mutual funds are unrated as they represent funds placed with two private investment institutions, Commonfund and Fidelity.
+The credit quality ratings of the College's debt investments are unrated for the years ended June 30, 2017 and 2016.
+The bond mutual funds are unrated as they represent funds placed with a private investment company.

 Fair Value Hierarchy